Plush wolf linked with Hong Kong leader back on shelves - and toilet rolls

-HONG KONG (Reuters) - A plush wolf that quickly sold out last month in all Hong Kong branches of Swedish furniture retalier IKEA was back on the shelves on Wednesday and selling briskly as the toy has become a symbol of protest against the city’s embattled leader.
+HONG KONG, Jan 29 (Reuters) - A plush wolf that quickly sold out last month in all Hong Kong branches of Swedish furniture retalier IKEA was back on the shelves on Wednesday and selling briskly as the toy has become a symbol of protest against the city’s embattled leader.

 Dressed in a red and white gingham shirt, the wolf became wildly popular when it was tossed at Hong Kong chief executive Leung Chun-ying at a public meeting in December.